Accountability Isn’t Cruelty in Veterinary Medicine. Avoiding It Is.

 That is not accountability.
 That is reactive correction — and it’s uncomfortable precisely because it carries a punitive charge.

-What Consistent Accountability Actually Looks Like
+What Consistent Accountability Actually Looks Like in Practice

 It looks like naming the behavior early, not after it has repeated five times and built into resentment.
-It looks like using neutral language that addresses the action rather than the person.
-It looks like responding the same way regardless of who the individual is, how long they've been on the team, or how much clinical value they bring.
+It looks like neutral language that addresses the action rather than the person.
+It looks like responding the same way regardless of who the individual is, how long they’ve been on the team, or how much clinical value they bring.

 That last part is where most veterinary leaders struggle.
 The high-performing clinician who treats support staff poorly gets a pass because losing them feels too costly.
 The senior technician whose negativity on the floor goes unaddressed because confronting her feels too hard.

-But the team is always watching.
+The team is always watching.
 And what they learn from every exception is: standards are negotiable.
 Performance is protected.
-Behavior isn't.
+Behavior isn’t.

 Building Accountability into the System

-When every leader in a hospital uses the same language, makes the same interventions, and holds the same standards regardless of shift — accountability stops being a personality trait of one leader and becomes a feature of the culture.
+The most sustainable accountability isn’t personal — it’s structural.
+It lives in documented expectations, standardized language, and a leadership team aligned on how to respond when standards drift.
+When every leader in a hospital uses the same language, makes the same interventions, and holds the same standards regardless of shift — accountability stops being the personality trait of one leader and becomes a feature of the culture.
+A hospital where the standard holds whether or not a specific leader is in the room is a hospital that has built structural accountability.
+That is not a small achievement.
+It is one of the most durable things a leadership team can create.

-That transition — from personal accountability to structural accountability — is one of the most meaningful things a veterinary leader can build.
+That transition — from personal accountability to structural accountability — doesn’t require harder conversations.
+It requires clearer infrastructure.

 See full program here →